WebAssembly/component-model/design/mvp/Async.md

 well-defined behavior.
 Specifically, the caller and callee can independently specify `async` as an immediate flags on the [lift and lower definitions] used to define their imports and exports.

+To provide wasm runtimes with additional optimization opportunities for languages with "stackless" concurrency (e.g. languages using `async`/`await`), two `async` ABI sub-options are provided: a "stackless" ABI selected by providing a `callback` function and a "stackful" ABI selected by *not* providing a `callback` function.
+The stackless ABI allows core wasm to repeatedly return to an [event loop] to receive events concerning a selected set of "waitables", thereby clearing the native stack when waiting for events and allowing the runtime to reuse stack segments between events.
+In the [future](#TODO), a `strict-callback` option may be added to require (via runtime traps) *all* waiting to happen via the event loop, thereby giving the engine more up-front information that the engine can use to avoid allocating [fibers] in more cases.
+In the meantime, to support complex applications with mixed dependencies and concurrency models, the `callback` immediate allows *both* returning to the event loop *and* making blocking calls to wait for event.

 To propagate backpressure, it's necessary for a component to be able to say "there are too many async export calls already in progress, don't start any